-KINE 008F Intermediate Badminton
+KINE 008F 1.0 or 1.5 Units Intermediate Badminton

 Prerequisite: KINE 008E.
 Course Advisory: SCC minimum English and Math standards.
 Lecture and demonstrations cover intermediate skills: clears-cross court, down the line and reverse cross-court; drops - at the net, from the backcourt and from the mid-court; service - forehand and backhand.
 Also covered are offensive and defensive techniques of the smash.
 Training drills, agility, endurance and court coverage for competitive play will be taught.
 Skill exams and written exams serve to evaluate student achievement.
 Formerly PE 008F.
 One-half hour lecture, one and one-half or two and one-half hours activity.